OgyNani/currency-conv/README.md

 ### Configuration
 - API key is configured in the Docker environment
 - Data is stored in the `currency_data` table
-- Each currency includes: code, name, symbol, symbol_native, decimal_digits, rounding, name_plural, and type
+- Each currency includes: code, name, symbol, symbol_native, decimal_digits, rounding, name_plural and type

 ---